tbee/sway/README.md

 FormatRegistry.register(Long.class, new LongFormat()); // Formats must be stateless and thread safe.
 ```

-The FormatRegisty is used by all components, STextField, STable, SButtonGroup, ..., so it is only necessary to register a format once.
+The FormatRegisty is used by all components, STextField, STable, STree, SButtonGroup, ...,
+so it is only necessary to register a format once.
 This also is true for domain entities, like for example a "City" or "Employee".

 Format also allows to define things like horizontal alignment and icon.